NicoHood/HoodLoader2/Readme.md

 #### Arduino IDE usage

-Using HoodLoader for the first time I recommend to simply upload an 'empty' sketch.
+Using HoodLoader2 for the first time I recommend to simply upload an 'empty' sketch.
 If the drivers are installed correctly it will show up as HoodLoader2.
 Once you have a sketch with USB-Core and CDC Serial running you can use the normal upload function.
 Switch to the new Serial port in your IDE and hit upload.
 The 16u2 will reset, enter BootLoader mode, reprogram and start the sketch.
 If it doesn't enter bootloader mode which might happen (also when using no USB-Core) you have to manually have to enter bootloader mode as described above.